-Problem Cause / Remedy The SondeLink software can not find the AquaSonde. ✓ The USB drivers may not be properly installed.
-Reinstall the USB drivers carefully following the instructions. ✓ There may be a problem with the USB socket on the PC, try an alternative socket.
-Dissolved Oxygen readings are inaccurate or unstable. ✓ The DO electrode may need calibrating.
+Problem Cause / Remedy The SondeLink software can not find the AquaSonde.
+The USB drivers may not be properly installed.
+Reinstall the USB drivers carefully following the instructions.
+There may be a problem with the USB socket on the PC, try an Dissolved Oxygen readings are inaccurate or unstable. alternative socket. ✓ The DO electrode may need calibrating.
 Recalibrate. ✓ The DO membrane may be dirty.
 Clean the DO membrane. ✓ Calibration may have been carried out at an extreme temperature.
-Recalibrate at a temperature as close to the sample temperature as possible. pH and/or ORP readings are slow, inaccurate or unstable or calibration is impossible. ✓ The electrodes may need re-calibrating.
-Recalibrate. ✓ The electrodes may need cleaning.
-Clean as described in the relevant section of this manual. ✓ The electrodes may have been allowed to dry out.
-Re-hydrate as described in the relevant section of this manual. ✓ The electrodes may be damaged.
-Replace the electrodes. ✓ The electrode may be loose allowing water to enter the electrode socket.
+Recalibrate at a temperature as close to the sample temperature as possible. pH and/or ORP readings are slow, inaccurate or unstable or calibration is impossible.
+The electrodes may need re-calibrating.
+Recalibrate.
+The electrodes may need cleaning.
+Clean as described in the relevant section of this manual.
+The electrodes may have been allowed to dry out.
+Re-hydrate as described in the relevant section of this manual.
+The electrodes may be damaged.
+Replace the electrodes.
+The electrode may be loose allowing water to enter the electrode socket.
 Remove the electrode, blow out the socket with compressed air then leave the sonde and electrode in a warm place for at least 48 hours to dry out.
-EC readings are inaccurate or unstable. ✓ Have you got the sonde Sleeve fitted?
-EC will not work without the sonde Sleeve fitted. ✓ The sonde may not be inserted deep enough into the sample Calibration of EC fails. being measured.
-Ensure the sample level reaches the minimum depth line on the outside of the sonde. ✓ Trapped air bubbles may be causing problems.
-Tap and swish the sonde to dislodge them. ✓ The sonde sleeve may be loose.
+EC readings are inaccurate or unstable. ✓ Have you got the sonde Sleeve (AS-200/5000) and wiper (AS- 6000/7000) fitted?
+EC will not work without the sonde Sleeve (AS- 2000/5000) and wiper (AS-6000/7000) fitted.
+Calibration of EC fails.
+The sonde may not be inserted deep enough into the sample being measured.
+Ensure the sample level reaches the minimum depth line on the outside of the sonde.
+Trapped air bubbles may be causing problems.
+Tap and swish the sonde to dislodge them.
+The sonde sleeve may be loose.
 The sonde sleeve must be absolutely rigid with respect to the sonde Body for correct EC operation.
-If you can move the sonde sleeve to and fro whilst holding the sonde body, tighten then recalibrate. ✓ The EC electrode may need recalibrating.
-Recalibrate. ✓ The EC electrode may be dirty.
+If you can move the sonde sleeve to and fro whilst holding the sonde body, tighten then recalibrate.
+The EC electrode may need recalibrating.
+Recalibrate.
+The EC electrode may be dirty.
 Clean the EC electrode then recalibrate.
-Optical electrode readings are inaccurate or unstable. ✓ Have you got the sonde sleeve and end cap fitted?
-Optical electrodes will not work without the sonde sleeve and end cap fitted. ✓ Trapped air bubbles may be causing interference.
-Tap and swish the sonde to dislodge them. ✓ The sample being measured may contain air bubbles.
-Under these conditions, optical electrode measurements can not be taken. ✓ The sonde may not be inserted deep enough into the sample being measured.
-Ensure the sample level reaches the minimum depth line on the outside of the sonde. ✓ The electrodes may need recalibrating.
-Recalibrate. ✓ The lenses on the electrode may be dirty.
+Optical electrode readings are inaccurate or unstable.
+Have you got the sonde sleeve and end cap fitted?
+Optical electrodes will not work without the sonde sleeve and end cap fitted.
+Trapped air bubbles may be causing interference.
+Tap and swish the sonde to dislodge them.
+The sample being measured may contain air bubbles.
+Under these conditions, optical electrode measurements can not be taken.
+The sonde may not be inserted deep enough into the sample being measured.
+Ensure the sample level reaches the minimum depth line on the outside of the sonde.
+The electrodes may need recalibrating.
+Recalibrate.
+The lenses on the electrode may be dirty.
 Clean the lenses then recalibrate.